emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 Debugging in the browser
 ========================

-:ref:`Emcc <emccdoc>` can ouptut debug information in two formats, either as DWARF symbols or as source maps.
+:ref:`Emcc <emccdoc>` can output debug information in two formats, either as DWARF symbols or as source maps.
 Both allow you to view and debug the *C/C++ source code* in a browser's debugger.
 DWARF offers the most precise and detailed debugging experience and is supported as an experiment in Chrome 88